barraponto/usegit/quizzes/04-git-command-quiz.md

    [ ] git add \*
    [ ] git add -u

-2. Which command should you use to undoes the previous commit change without modify the existing history ?
+2. Which command should you use to undo the previous commit change without modifying the existing history ?
    [ ] git revert
    [ ] git checkout
    [ ] git reset